AuguestGao/PMFriday/README.md

 # PM Friday

-### your project managent assistant
+#### your project managent assistant

-## Usage
+## Intro

-PM Friday is a project management app which helps to managing cases which requires time track.
-For the most project managemnt app such as Trello, I found there is no time easy-to-use time tracking feature that suits my need: listing used time and total approved time (by company) in one place that I can log time.
+PM Friday is a project management app that helps to manage cases requiring time tracking.
+For most project management app such as Trello, I found there is no easy-to-use time tracking feature that suits my need: displaying used time and total approved time in one place.

 ## Features
-PM Friday uses Firebase authentication for signin, signup and signout functions, and uses Firestore as its NoSQL database.
-Therefore, it requires a firebase account and soem basic setup (see setup section).
-The route will be redirected to signin or to home page according to the situation.

-Some buttons such add and create may be disabled for the sinario when creating a case without a name, for it makes the most sense.
-The minimum requirement of creating a card is to have a name, then the create button is clickable.

-The home page is an card overview page where all the added card's name and creation time appears here.
-The search function allows the user to locate a case fastly and conviently.

-Clicking a case preview will enter the card detailed view where the user can add todo list, take note, and access to profile editting and time editting page.
-The case won't be save until the dave button is clicked.
-This is intentionally designed so for my own perference.
-A confirm deletion button is inspired by Github for preventing deletion by mistake.
+### Home Page

+The home page becomes accessible after signing in if an account has been created.
+A new user can create an account by clicking the sign-up link, and they will be automatically signed in after an account is successfully created.
+Otherwise, the user will be redirected to the sign-in page.
+Sign-out is located in the navigation.

+On the home page, all the project’s previews (name and date of creation) are displayed.
+A user may use the search bar to quickly locate the project of interest.
+An add button is provided to create new projects.
+A new page will prompt you with the profile of the profile, and project name is the minimum requirement.

+### Project Page

+The project page shows all information about the particular project.
+Each project has the following sections: profile, times, todos, and note.
+Profile section shows the information filled during the project creation.
+“Edit profile” button allows the user to edit the profile info.

+The times section allows the user to add, modify, and delete time tracking.
+A progress bar shows the ratio of used time vs unused time along with the field is used to log time.

+The todo section allows users to add, delete, check and uncheck tasks with checked tasks that are put at the end of the todo list.

+The note section is a rich text editor for the users to write anything that doesn't fit in other sections.

+Finally, the project can be deleted from the project page.
+Confirmation of deletion was added for preventing a deletion by mistake, inspired by Github.

 Lastly, PM Friday was designed mainly for desktop use, but added responsiveness enables other screen sizes.

+## Usage

+### Note

+PMFriday provides user authentication via Firebase and storage in Firestore.
+To use, please sign up with firebase first and turn on Email/Password and Google as Sign-in provider before follwing the next step.

-## Setup
+### Setup

 1. `yarn` after york the repo
 2. Sign up Firebase and create an app, copy the firebase config (apiKey, authDomain,...).
 3. create a file `.env.local` at the root path, replace the keys with below.